-What is an introduction email?
+What is a business introductory email?

-Introduction emails are emails that you send to initiate communication with a professional contact you have not met before.
+An introductory email to clients is an email that you send to initiate communication with a professional contact you have not met before.
 You can use an introduction email in the following types of situations:

 - Introducing an existing client to a new employee